jalombar/starsmasher/docs/source/test_suite.rst

 The suite runs short calculations and checks them against things that must be true, rather than against stored output.
-A golden-file test tells you that something changed; these tell you whether the answer is right.
+A golden-file test tells you that something changed.
+These tell you whether the answer is right.

 .. list-table::
    :header-rows: 1